Privacy Policy

 - Calendar: Used to sync your device calendar with SoKal so you can see all your events in one place.
 See the "Third-Party Calendar Access" section below for full details.

-- Photo Library: Used to let you choose a profile picture from your existing photos.
-We only access the specific photo you select.
+- Photo Library (read): Used to let you choose a profile picture and to upload photos to a shared photo dump from your existing photos.
+We only access the specific photos you select.

 Third-Party Calendar Access